victorwp288/poke_rl_doubles/README.md

 ## Security & Server Etiquette
 - Never commit secrets or account tokens.
 Prefer environment variables and `configs/*.yml`.
-- Be polite with Showdown servers: rate‑limit requests and prefer a local server for heavy training.
+- Be polite with Showdown servers: rate-limit requests and prefer a local server for heavy training.

+## Data & Storage Guidance
+- Primary datasets (`data/imitation.jsonl`, `data/human_hints.jsonl`) stay in append-only JSONL
+  until they approach ~1 GB or ~250k records.
+Stream them during training rather than loading the entire file at once.
+- Once a dataset passes that threshold, migrate it into the lightweight SQLite cache (schema in `db/schema.py`) so deduping and random access stay fast.
+Keep the JSONL as a raw backup.
+- When adding richer fields (e.g., move metadata, targets), bump the schema version in the files so loaders can gracefully handle mixed granularity.